stepanblyschak/SONiC/doc/build_system_improvements.md

 install_python_wheels
 ```

-## Upgrade docker in slave to 18.09 and use Docker Build Kit
+## Upgrade docker in slave to 18.09 and use Docker Build Kit (optionally)

 1. Upgrade docker in sonic-slave-stretch to 18.09 - already available in debian stretch repositories
 2. Add environment variable ```DOCKER_BUILD_KIT=1``` to ```docker build``` command to use BuildKit instead of legacy docker build engine